-21 The principles
+19 21 The principles parties

-- 21.1 The parties to a charge consist of the chargor (who creates the charge) and the chargee (in whose favour the charge is created). - 21.2 If a charge is created over land in which the chargor does not yet have a proprietary interest (future land), it must be contained in a document and executed by the chargor and the chargee in accordance with the requirements of section 2 of the Law of Property (Miscellaneous Provisions) Act 1989. - 21.3 If a charge over any asset other than future land is created by a document, it must be executed by the chargor or the chargor must agree to it in some other way. - 21.4 It is not necessary for the chargee to execute a charge over any asset other than future land unless the charge contains an obligation on the chargee and the agreement of the chargee to that obligation is evidenced by its execution of the document. - 21.5 Other persons may be parties to a document which creates a charge. - 21.6 The same document may contain more than one charge.
+- 19.1 21.1 The parties to a charge consist of the chargor (who creates the charge) and the charge (in whose favour the charge is created). - 21.2 If a charge is created over land in which the charger does not yet have a proprietary interest (future land), it must be contained in a document and A charge instrument must be executed by the charger and the chargee in accordance with the requirements of section 2 of the Law of Property (Miscellaneous Provisions) Act 1989.21.3 If a charge over any asset other than future land is created by a document, it must be executed by the charger, or the chargor must agree to it in some other way. - 21.4 It is not necessary for the chargee to execute a charge over any asset other than future landinstrument unless the charge instrument contains an obligation on the chargee and the agreement of the chargee to that obligation is evidenced by its execution of the documentinstrument.
+Section 2 of the Law of Property (Miscellaneous Provisions) Act 1989 is amended accordingly. - 19.4 21.5 Other persons may be parties to a document which creates a charge instrument. - 19.5 The same document instrument may contain more than one charge.

-22 The chargor
+20 22 The chargor

-22.1 A charge can be created by any person, subject to the limitations contained in this part and to any limitations contained in other legislation.
+20.1 A charge can be created by any person, subject to the limitations contained in this part and to any limitations contained in other legislation.

-23 Natural persons as chargors
+21 23 Natural Resident natural persons as chargors

-- 23.1 A resident natural person cannot create a charge over goods unless: - (a) it is a possessory charge (see part 7); or - (b) it secures a loan made to the chargor to acquire the goods, and the secured obligations do not consist of more than the amount from time to time owing in respect of the loan (including interest, costs and other ancillary amounts payable in connection with the loan); or - (c) the chargor is a member of a partnership or a limited partnership and the charged assets do not extend beyond the assets of the partnership concerned; or
+- 21.1 A resident natural person cannot create a charge over goods (whether they are in the United Kingdom or elsewhere) unless: - (a) it is a possessory charge (see part 7); or the goods are owned by the charger at the time the charge is created; or - (b) it secures a loan made to the chargor to acquire the goods, and the secured obligations do not consist of more than the amount from time to time owing in respect of the loan (including interest, costs and other ancillary amounts payable in connection with the loan); or the chargor is carrying on business as a sole trader and the charged assets do not extend beyond the assets of the business concerned; or

-- (d) the chargor is carrying on business as a sole trader and the charged assets do not extend beyond the assets of the business concerned. - 23.2 A resident natural person is a natural person who has lived in the United Kingdom for at least two hundred days in the year immediately preceding the creation of the charge.
+- (c) the chargor is a member of a partnership or a limited partnership and the charged assets do not extend beyond the assets of the partnership concerned; or(d) the chargor is carrying on business as a sole trader and the charged assets do not extend beyond the assets of the business concerned. - 21.2 23.2 A resident natural person is a natural person who has lived in the United Kingdom for at least two hundred 200 days in the year 365 days immediately preceding the creation of the charge.